-Abort guidance system performance.
 Except for procedural errors which degraded performance to some extent, all required functions were satisfactory.
-Eight known state-vector transfers from the primary system were performed.
-The resulting position and velocity differences for three of the transfers are shown in table 9-VIII.
-With the exception of one incorrect difference caused by an incorrect K-factor used to time-synchronize the system, all state-vector updates were accomplished without difficulty.
+Eight known state vector transfers from the primary system were performed.
+The resulting position and velocity differences for three of the transfers are shown in table 9.6-VIII.
+With the exception of one which was invalid because of an incorrect K-factor used to time-synchronize the system, all state vector updates were accomplished without difficulty.